JoergHeseler/gltf-metadata-extractor-for-archivematica/README.md

 ### In the command line prompt:

 You can use the validator at the command line prompt by typing `python gltf-metadata-extractor.py --file-full-name=<GLTF file to characterize>`.
-You might also add `--validator-path=<path to the official gltf_validator>`.
+You may also want to add `--validator-path=<path to the official gltf_validator>`.

 ### Example